Common Configuration (SIP)

 This may contain letters, digits, _, -, or ..
 Spaces are not permitted.

-username String Attribute This is the username which will be used for Digest authentication against this SIP Peer.
+password String Attribute The password which will be used for Digest authentication with this SIP Account.

 Trace Trap Entry

-Each Trace Trap defines a rule for potentially enabling tracing for an inbound or outbound call.
+Each Trace Trap defines a rule for potentially enabling tracing for inbound or outbound calls.

 Each trace_trap Object is configured as follows: